Definition of Disaggregated Storage

 -

-Disaggregated Storage: Involves
+Disaggregated Storage:

-separating storage resources from compute resources
+Involves separating storage resources from compute

 -

-Disaggregated Memory: Involves
+Disaggregated Memory:

-separating memory resources from compute resources
+Involves separating memory resources from compute

 Both concepts aim to optimize resource utilization and